VoltCruelerz/OwlMarble-Magic/feats/feats.md

 Your mastery with ranged weapons is legendary.
 You gain the following benefits:

 - When you take the attack action on your turn and fire or throw a projectile, you may make one additional attack with disadvantage.
 - You can attempt to intercept an opponent’s projectile with your own.
-When an opponent fires a Tiny nonmagical projectile that passes through the range of your weapon, you may make an attack roll against it as a reaction.
-The projectile has an AC of 25.
-On a hit, their attack misses, and your reaction is restored.
+When an opponent fires a projectile that passes through the range of your weapon, you may make an attack roll against it as a reaction.
+The projectile's AC is equal to the attack roll.
+On a hit, you reduce the projectile's damage by the damage your attack deals.

 ## Astral-Touched [New]